How To Host A Cooking Class: The Ultimate Guide For Chefs

 School cafeterias

-Like hotels and lodges, primary and high schools need to cater to many people at once, so they have the necessary equipment and seating.
+Like hotels and lodges, primary and high schools must cater to many people at once, so they have the necessary equipment and seating.
 It’s easier to book a school for a cooking class during the holiday season, for example, or on weekends.

 Parks and recreational areas